mwanginjuguna/dukatools/README.md

-<h1 align="center">Templates Project</h1>
+<h1 align="center">Dukatools</h1>

 <div align="center">
-    <p>UI Components</p>
-    <p>UI Placeholders</p>
-    <p>Admin panel</p>
+    <p>Kenya Business Directory</p>
+    <p>Sales & Inventory</p>
+    <p>Point of sale</p>
+    <p>E-commerce & Payments</p>
     <p>Blog</p>
+    <p>Admin/Vendor/User Dashboards</p>
 </div>

-## About Templates Project
+## About Dukatools Project
-This project holds components that can be generalized and applied to multiple projects.
+Dukatools is an application to help business owners and entrepreneurs to digitize the selling process by recording sales, monitoring inventory,digitizing records and showcasing their business in the business directory.

 Although the initial project will be private, the components will be published in open-source later.

 ## License